coinop-logan/zap-trails/first-writeup.md

-# Zap Trails: A Silver Bullet to Content Curation and Neutering Spam
+# Zap Trails: A Silver Bullet for Content Curation on Nostr

+### In Short:

+* Nostr is sitting on a gold mine in the form of zap data - a latent web of trust (or web of value).
+Using simple algorithms, we can crawl this *zap network* to discover/curate fresh, valuable content and route around spam.
+* A client built around this concept would allow content creators to make significant money by providing valuable content, because viral content by definition receives a large volume of zaps.
+* A community using such a client would bootstrap an adaptive, self-pruning network that resembles a neural net, where accounts act as neurons and zaps as synapses firing.

+(An updated version of writeup is maintained [here](https://github.com/coinop-logan/zap-trails/blob/master/first-writeup.md).)

+We'll start with the algorithm.

 ## A Basic Zap Trail Algorithm

-How do we show a new user content that is not only good and not spam, but relevant and fresh?

 Start with a social media platform with things like notes and zaps, where:
 * zaps are cheap/free to execute